Oppugno-Rushi/RW-Steering/README.md

-# EMNLP 2025 Main Paper: RW-Steering: Rescorla-Wagner Steering of LLMs under Disproportionate Inappropriate Context
+# EMNLP 2025 Main Paper: Rescorla-Wagner Steering of LLMs for Undesired Behaviors over Disproportionate Inappropriate Context

 ## Overview

-Welcome to the repository for *RW-Steering: Rescorla-Wagner Steering of LLMs under Disproportionate Inappropriate Context*.
+Welcome to the repository for *RW-Steering: Rescorla-Wagner Steering of LLMs for Undesired Behaviors over Disproportionate Inappropriate Context*.
 This work studies **LLM robustness** when helpful context is mixed with inappropriate content (fake news, hate speech, non-factual, privacy).

 Our approach builds on the **Rescorla–Wagner (RW) model**, a classic theory of associative learning where updates happen through **prediction error**—surprising cues gain more weight while familiar ones gain less.
 By analogy, we steer LLMs to down-weight inappropriate signals and strengthen reliance on trustworthy context.
 This repository provides raw data, derived datasets, and evaluation prompts; see our paper for full methodology and findings.